 The Browns offense is the only one in the NFL that has yet to score above 20 points in a game this season.
 Meanwhile, the Bengals defense has allowed 25.3 points per game this season, the seventh-most in the NFL this season.

-Much of the Bengals' struggles at keeping their opponents have come as a result of their difficulty pressuring opposing quarterbacks.
-Their 30.4 percent pressure rate ranks 11th worst in the league, while their eight sacks rank third worst this year.
+Much of the Bengals' struggles at keeping their opponents at bay have come as a result of their difficulty pressuring opposing quarterbacks.
+Their 30.4 percent pressure rate ranks 11th worst in the league.
+They have a total of eight sacks this season, ranked 30th in the league.
 However, in their most recent game against the Giants, the Bengals defense appeared to flip a switch.

 DE Trey Hendrickson had two sacks, and the Bengals defense combined for 15 quarterback pressures, holding QB Daniel Jones to a 57.5 passer rating.
 The Bengals defense allowed just seven points in their 17-7 victory in Week 6.